It is hard to remain calm and collected when the market is swinging wildly.

 Earnings represent the money left over after a business pays off expenses and income taxes.
 This is best shown through example.

-Consider this super exciting soap business that sells $10,000 of soap this month.
+Consider this super exciting soap business.
+It sells $10,000 of soap this month.

 After expenses, the business has $4,500 left.
 This is the month’s net income.

 Finally, the business pays taxes at a 25% rate.
-Now the business is left with $3,375 of monthly earnings.
+The business is left with $3,375 of monthly earnings in cash.

 Now you know that stock returns come from earnings.
 And you know what earnings are.